Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 6. As an option, You can add more feature's directly to what it should predict, behave using rules you have given, Create a visual dashboard, create a distributed mesh of this agent, and much more features you can try.

 # Detailed process of Alpha-computing:

 <img width="720" height="338" alt="WhatsApp Image 2026-05-04 at 17 43 35" src="https://github.com/user-attachments/assets/3d149dce-cf3b-44c9-80b0-fa68290a2019" />

 <img width="720" height="388" alt="WhatsApp Image 2026-05-04 at 17 44 04" src="https://github.com/user-attachments/assets/b1efedf6-5aa1-431e-89da-5f422549b453" />
 🧠 What Alpha-Based Computation Actually Does

-At its core, alpha (α) is a control parameter that blends two different information paths inside your transformer:
+At its core, alpha (α) is a control parameter that blends two different information paths inside a given transformer:
 A_final = α · A_fixed + (1 − α) · A_learned.
 [~] Where:
 - A_fixed → stable, non-trainable (or minimally changing) attention